 Addressing global environmental pollution is a pressing concern.
 In the context of Ahmednagar City, which serves as the largest district in Maharashtra State, India, the issue of environmental pollution is particularly relevant.
 The historic city of Ahmednagar, also the district's headquarters, is experiencing rapid urbanization, contributing to environmental challenges.
 This urbanization, coupled with the conversion of agricultural green areas into industrial and residential zones, has exacerbated pollution.
 The effects of these transformations are keenly felt by Ahmednagar College, situated at the city's core.
-The college's surroundings have evolved significantly in the past years.
+The college's surroundings have evolved significantly in the past five years, primarily due to the construction of a flyover that intersected the college property, reducing its campus size.